crsmith01/fitness-tracker/README.md

 # Fitness Tracker
-Application to allow users to view, create, and track daily workouts [Click to view deployed application on Heroku](https://protected-tundra-70136.herokuapp.com/)
+Application to allow users to view, create, and track daily workouts.

+[Click to view deployed application on Heroku](https://protected-tundra-70136.herokuapp.com/)